tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

 <compare>
 <clip {% include citation for=page.cite.clips.silence_lambs_movie %}>

-Hannibal: Billy is not a real Transexual.
+Hannibal: Billy is not a real transexual.
 But he thinks he is, he tries to be.
 He’s tried to be a lot of things I expect.

 </clip>
 </compare>